verekia/js-stack-from-scratch/2-packages/README.md

 # 2 - Installing and using an NPM package

 In this section we will install and use an NPM package.
+A "package" is simply a piece of code that someone else wrote, and that you can use in your own code.
+It can be anything.
+Here, we're going to try a package that helps you manipulate colors for instance.

 - Install the community-made package called `color` by running `npm install --save color`.